Founder and Director of Bright Build

 As a preferred supplier for Vero, I undertook a large amount of insurance reinstatement/replacement work on flood, wind, fire and water damaged properties.
 From this I gained great insight as to how different materials and methods of construction can fail in certain circumstances – and I utilise this knowledge every day to build better, more durable, structures.
 New homes and extensive renovations/alterations allowed me to continue learning, with the construction and installation of residential lifts, glass floors, and even a copper clad turret.

 In 2013 the time was right for me to start the next chapter of my career.
 With my wife Jen, we launched Bright Build.
-The business reflects our unique expertise – mine as a builder passionate about excellent solutions, quality and efficiency; and Jen’s knowledge from her corporate career as a senior Marketing, Process and Project Manager.
-With you – the customer – in mind, we designed Bright Build to deliver excellent building services, backed up with superior systems and processes to deliver the ultimate building experience from first phone call until well after project signoff.
+The business reflects our unique expertise – mine as a builder passionate about superior building solutions, quality and efficiency; and Jen’s knowledge from her corporate career in Sustainability, Marketing, and Management.
+With you – the customer – in mind, we designed Bright Build to deliver excellent building services and performance, backed up with superior systems and processes to deliver the ultimate building experience from first phone call until well after project signoff.

-Following on from my 600+ hours research on Passive Homes, in 2016 I realised my long-held dream and built my own home, Bright Build office and workshop, utilising energy-efficiency principles and materials.
-Structured Insulated Panels, German airflow systems, a large bank of solar panels, and LED lighting enables me to have a healthier home, warmer in winter and cooler in summer, that is economical to run.
-I love the look on our clients faces when they see how a properly insulated home can easily and comfortably withstand the worst Wellington conditions (without heating), while also providing an environment conducive to good health and lower energy costs.
+Following on from my 600+ hours research on Passive Homes, in 2016 I realised my long-held dream and built my own home, Bright Build office and workshop, utilising energy-efficiency principles and sustainable materials.
+Structured Insulated Panels, German airflow systems, a large bank of solar panels, and LED lighting enables me to have a healthier home, warmer in winter and cooler in summer, that is economical to run and will continue to have less impact on the Earth.
+I love the look on our clients faces when they see how a high-performance home can easily and comfortably withstand the worst Wellington conditions (without heating), while also providing an environment conducive to good health, better comfort and lower energy demand.